Services & Investment

-If you are planning a destination wedding, travel fees will apply depending on the number of hours/days needed.
+Destination Weddings: If you are planning a destination wedding, travel fees will apply depending on the number of hours/days needed.
 It is best to sit down with your photographer to determine how much coverage you actually need.

-Wedding photography typically makes up 10-20% of your wedding budget.
+Budget: Wedding photography typically makes up 10-20% of your wedding budget.
 According to most wedding blogs, a budget of $30k is the typical spend for a wedding in Seattle these days, so putting aside $3-6k for your wedding photography is a good start.

 Sales Tax: Last but not least, if you reside in Washington, there’s a sales tax.
 The rate changes periodically but hover around 10% in Greater Seattle, depending on where you live.
 If you live out of state, we are not obligated to collect.

 Ready to learn More?